 General Relief Bill A procedure, codified in Statute, that allows claims that are more than one fiscal year and less than four fiscal years old to be brought before the Legislature by the GAO so that monies may be appropriated to pay the claims. general revenue The revenue of a governmental unit other than those derived from and retained in an enterprise.
 Generally Accepted Accounting Principles See GAAP.
-Generally Accepted Government Auditing Standards See GAGAS. generating agency An agency whose volume of card use and timeliness of payment results in the State's receiving an incentive remittance.
+Generally Accepted Government Auditing Standards See GAGAS. generating agency An agency whose volume of card use and timeliness of payment results in the State's receiving an incentive remittance. geocoding The process of assigning a latitude and longitude to a specific location and mapping the location.
 GFOA Government Finance Officers Association; an organization of persons engaged in governmental financial management.
 GFR Arizona Office of Grants and Federal Resources; a unit of the ADOA. ghost card See CTA.
 Government Finance Officers Association See GFOA.
 GLM Grant Life-cycle Management; the module in the new AFIS that assists in the administration of grants. global positioning system See GPS.
 GMM Grants Management Manual, a publication of GFR, dealing with the administration of grants. governmental accounting The composite activity of analyzing, recording, summarizing, reporting and interpreting the financial transactions of governments and their agencies.
-Governmental Accounting, Auditing and See GAAFR.
+Governmental See GAAFR.